yjn870/DnCNN-pytorch/README.md

 ## Results

-The DnCNN-3 model is trained for three general image denoising tasks, i.e., blind Gaussian denoising, SISR with multiple upscaling factors, and JPEG deblocking with different quality factors.
+The DnCNN-3 is only a single model for three general image denoising tasks, i.e., blind Gaussian denoising, SISR with multiple upscaling factors, and JPEG deblocking with different quality factors.

 <table>
     <tr>